karlolukic/impact-of-GDPR-on-online-tracking/README.md

 If you use this script in your work, please cite the original paper:

 **K.M.
 Miller, K. Lukic, B. Skiera, The impact of the General Data Protection Regulation (GDPR) on online tracking, International Journal of Research in Marketing (2025), doi: [10.1016/j.ijresmar.2025.03.002](https://doi.org/10.1016/j.ijresmar.2025.03.002).**

+## Reproducibility Certification

+The computational reproducibility of the results in this paper has been verified by the [Certification Agency for Scientific Code and Data (CASCAD)](https://www.cascad.tech).
+The CASCAD reproducibility certificate and execution reports are available in the [`04_cascad_certification`](./04_cascad_certification/) directory or via this [link](https://www.cascad.tech/certification/159-the-impact-of-the-general-data-protection-regulation-gdpr-on-online-tracking/).

 <img src="erc-logo.png" alt="ERC Logo" width="460"/><img src="logo-hi-paris-retina.png" alt="HI Paris Logo" width="300"/>